KaoutharBousbaa1/Kestra_NarutoAI/README.md

     ```

 ## Run the Project
-1. Open Docker Desktop application
-2. Navigate to your Kestra project directory containing the `docker-compose.yml` file and run Kestra using run Docker Compose:
-    ```sh
-    docker-compose up -d
-    ```
-3. Install `Node.js`(which includes `npm`) and `nodemon`
+1. Install `Node.js`(which includes `npm`) and `nodemon`
    To verify that they have been installed correctly, run the following commands in your terminal or command prompt:
     ```bash
     node -v
     npm -v
-5. Unzip the folder called `node_modules` in your Discord Bot directory if it is not already unzipped.
+2. Unzip the folder called `node_modules` in your Discord Bot directory if it is not already unzipped.
 Then navigate to the unzipped folder and install the required packages by running the command:
     ```sh
     npm install
     ```

-6. Navigate to your Discord Bot directory and run the following command to start the bot:
+3. Navigate to your Discord Bot directory and run the following command to start the bot:
     ```sh
     nodemon src/index.js
     ```
-7. Open [http://localhost:8080](http://localhost:8080) in your browser to access the Kestra UI.
+4. Open [http://localhost:8080](http://localhost:8080) in your browser to access the Kestra UI.
-8. Import the flows to Kestra UI by clicking on 'Import'
+5. Import the flows to Kestra UI by clicking on 'Import'

     ![Alt text](https://github.com/KaoutharBousbaa1/Kestra_NarutoAI/blob/main/screenshots/screenshot_18.png?raw=true)
+6. Open Docker Desktop application
+7. Navigate to the folder where the `docker-compose.yml` and run Kestra using run Docker Compose:
+    ```sh
+    docker-compose up -d
+    ```
+8. Open [http://localhost:8080](http://localhost:8080) in your browser to access the Kestra UI.

 ## Final Notes
 - Ensure that both the Docker Compose setup and the Discord bot are running.